 Forty years ago, researchers at Fred Hutch developed bone marrow transplantation, which continues to be one of the most effective options for patients with myeloma.
 Dr. E. Donnall Thomas and his team proved it is possible to replace cancerous cells and stem cells with donated healthy cells that engraft within a patient’s bone marrow.
 The discovery has created an effective treatment option for myeloma and other blood cancers, and earned Thomas the 1990 Nobel Prize in physiology or medicine.

 Our team is a global leader in myeloma and performs more transplants than any other center in the Pacific Northwest.
 Our clinicians see a high volume of myeloma patients, and as a result are experts in the management of disease.
 Our clinicians know the limitations of current treatment options and are able to maximize health outcomes while managing treatment.

-Dr. Green is a translational oncologist and stem cell transplant specialist who cares for patients with blood disorders.
-His clinical expertise is in multiple myeloma, lymphoma, amyloidosis, stem cell transplantation, and radioimmunotherapy.
-Dr. Green’s laboratory and his clinical research program are focused on developing new immunotherapeutic approaches to treat and ultimately eradicate multiple myeloma and lymphoma.
+Dr. Green is a hematology oncologist who cares for patients who specializes in bone marrow transplantation for blood disorders.
+His clinical expertise is in Multiple myeloma, lymphoma, amyloidosis, bone marrow transplantation, and radioimmunotherapy.
+Dr. Green’s laboratory and clinical research is focused on developing new immunotherapeutic approaches to treat and ultimately eradicate multiple myeloma and lymphoma.